Nek5000/parRSB/README.md

 ```

 You can use `parrsb_default_options` struct instance to pass default options
-to `parRSB_partMesh` routine.
+to `parrsb_part_mesh` routine.
 All of these options can be controlled at runtime
 setting up the relevant env. variable to the corresponding value as well.
 Below
 is the list of env. variables: